-JPL1/JPL2 enable or disable GLAN Port1 and GLAN Port2 on the motherboard.
+JPL1/JPL2 enable or disable the GLAN Port1/GLAN Port2 on the motherboard.
 See the table on the right for jumper settings.
 The default setting is enabled.

 GLAN Enable

 Pin# Definition

 1-2 Enabled (default)

 2-3 Disabled

 CMOS Clear